 Topic’s Nordic Noir Playlist

-Arctic Circle: When a dying sex worker is found in a cabin with a deadly virus in her body, a Finnish officer must team up with a German virologist to track a serial killer and contain the virus before it becomes a full-blown pandemic.
+Arctic Circle (Ivalo): When a dying sex worker is found in a cabin with a deadly virus in her body, a Finnish officer must team up with a German virologist to track a serial killer and contain the virus before it becomes a full-blown pandemic.
 Look out for season two coming soon to Topic.
+WATCH NOW

-Conspiracy of Silence: After being taken for dead for 30 years, former arms dealer Robert Kastell emerges from exile and he’s out for blood.
+Conspiracy of Silence (Ingen Utan Skuld): After being taken for dead for 30 years, former arms dealer Robert Kastell emerges from exile and he’s out for blood.
 He’s on a mission to find the man that lured him into the Swedish weapons trade and tried to have him killed, but the sudden appearance of his long-lost daughter will force him to change his approach.
+WATCH NOW

-Dark Woods: Based on the real-life disappearance of the sister of a high-ranking police officer, the series follows officer Thomas Bethge and rookie Anne Bach as they search for Thomas’s sister and investigate a suspected serial killer.
+Dark Woods (Das Geheimnis des Totenwaldes): Based on the real-life disappearance of the sister of a high-ranking police officer, the series follows officer Thomas Bethge and rookie Anne Bach as they search for Thomas’s sister and investigate a suspected serial killer.
+WATCH NOW

-Honour: In this gripping series, which has been called “Nordic Noir 2.0,” four female lawyers gain fame by helping sex-crime victims.
+Honour (Heder): In this gripping series, which has been called “Nordic Noir 2.0,” four female lawyers gain fame by helping sex-crime victims.
 But as they investigate a circle of powerful men, they become targets themselves.
 How far will they go to protect their clients...and their own dark secrets?
-Fun fact: series lead and co-creator Sofia Helin was also the lead detective in “The Bridge.
+Fun fact: The series was co-created by Sofia Helin, who plays lead detective Saga Norén in “The Bridge.”
+WATCH NOW

-Pagan Peak: When a gruesomely staged body is found at the German-Austrian border, two detectives investigate.
+Pagan Peak (Der Pass): When a gruesomely staged body is found at the German-Austrian border, two detectives investigate.
 As the ritual-like murders continue, they enter the killer’s sinister world, set in the Alpine wilderness.
-Originally aired in Germany as Der Pass.
 Look out for season two coming soon to Topic.
+WATCH NOW

-Follow the Money: Corrupt CEOs, unscrupulous bankers, determined detectives.
+Follow the Money (Bedrag) : Corrupt CEOs, unscrupulous bankers, determined detectives.
 Welcome to a world where in order to follow the connection between big bankers, crime syndicates, and cartels, all you have to do is follow the money.
+WATCH NOW

-The Bridge (July): Considered one of the series that started the Nordic Noir TV genre, “The Bridge” opens with a body found on the Sweden-Denmark border in the middle of Øresund Bridge.
+The Bridge (Bron/Broen): Considered one of the series that started the Nordic Noir TV genre, “The Bridge” opens with a body found on the Sweden-Denmark border in the middle of Øresund Bridge.
 What follows is a joint investigation between two mismatched detectives, one from each side, in search of a twisted killer.
+WATCH NOW

-The Killing (August): Also essential Nordic Noir viewing, this Danish series, which inspired the popular American version starring Joel Kinnaman and Mireille Enos, follows Inspector Sarah Lund whose retirement plans are put on hold when a teenage girl’s body is found in a car with ties to a mayoral candidate.
+The Killing (Forbrydelsen): Also essential Nordic Noir viewing, this Danish series, which inspired the popular American version starring Joel Kinnaman and Mireille Enos, follows Detective Inspector Sarah Lund, whose retirement plans are put on hold when a teenage girl’s body is found in a car with ties to a mayoral candidate.
+Topic will be bringing the series to North American streaming audiences for the first time ever.
+WATCH NOW